 As the crow flies, Smailholm Tower lies almost exactly mid way between Melrose and Kelso.
-Access is either from the village of Smailholm, or from the B6404, four miles north east of St Boswells.
+Access is either from the village of Smailholm, whose fine Norman church is worth a visit, or from the B6404, four miles north east of St Boswells.
 A minor road leads you through the farmstead of Sandyknowe and along a track past an old millpond to the parking area for the tower.
 From here you have a choice of steep or less steep grassy paths for the final hundred yards.

 The landscape that immediately surrounds Smailholm Tower is remarkable.
 Though the tower lies less than two miles north of the River Tweed, the surrounding chaos of rocky outcrops would actually be quite at home at the opposite end of the country, in north west Sutherland.